 Homework - resources You may use classmates, my office hours, the textbook, and our 4th hour as resources.
 Do not seek out solutions to homework problems on the internet; for this class, I consider this to be a breach of intellectual honesty.
-Finding solutions to homework problems on sites such as (but not limited to) Chegg or Bartleby is not allowed, nor is consulting an instructor's solution manual.
+Finding solutions to homework problems on sites such as (but not limited to) Chegg or Bartleby is not allowed, nor is consulting an instructor's solution manual or notes from students from previous semesters.
 Rationale: Some students believe that looking up solutions to homework problems when they get stuck helps their learning because they get immediate feedback.
 I will argue that the negatives of this approach outweigh any benefits.
 Here are some of the negatives:

 - Creates a false sense of security that won't be there during exams. - Can replace other healthy learning behaviors, such as: reading through the text for missing concepts or similar examples; asking a friend; asking a professor; taking a break and coming back to the question later; having a "Eureka" moment in the shower.
-These are all healthy learning behaviors, and doing less of them is a negative. - Can lead to a culture where everyone is supposed to know the answer and being vulnerable about not knowing the answer isn't cool.
+These are all healthy learning behaviors, and doing less of them is a negative. - Can lead to a culture where it feels like everyone knows the answer all the time and being unsure is not normal (I assure you that being unsure is normal).

-In the context of our 4th hour, this means you may show up to our 4th hour with the occasional wrong or incomplete answer to a challenging problem, and we will have to work it out together.
+In the context of our 4th hour, this means you may show up to our 4th hour with some incomplete or incorrect answers to our challenging problems, and we will work them out together.